apache/datasketches-website/docs/Quantiles/SketchingQuantilesAndRanksTutorial.md

 ## The rules for returned quantiles or ranks

-* **Rule 1:** Every Quantile that exists in the input stream or retained by the sketch has an associated Rank.
+* **Rule 1:** Every quantile that exists in the input stream or retained by the sketch has an associated rank.

 * **Rule 2:** All of our quantile sketches only retain quantiles that exist in the actual input stream of quantiles.